Top 10 The Best Muscle-Building Back Exercises!

 In your workout: Do bent-over rows toward the start of your back workout for heavy sets in lower rep ranges, about 6-8 or 8-10.
 The Smith version is a suitable substitute; it locks you in the vertical plane, but your body has to be in just the right position relative to the bar.
 The bent-over barbell row has a significantly greater lumbar load than many other back exercises, so it’s best done early in your workout in order to save your lower back.

-Related article: 5 Proven Techniques to Increase Your Bench Press
+Related article: 20 Tips To Improve Your Bench Press Strength

 3. Wide-Grip Pull-Up